Xilinx/XRT/src/runtime_src/doc/toc/yocto.rst

         $ petalinux-create -t project -n <name> --template zynqMP

         # Get HDF file, which is exported by Vivado
-        # It will show a menu to config this project, use below config to avoid password for login.
+        # A menu will show up for configuration, use below config to avoid password for login.
         #       menu -> "Yocto Setting" -> "Enable Debug Tweaks"
         $ petalinux-config -p <name> --get-hw-description=<HDF>